Can Silicone Strips improve the look of old or new scars?

 - Comes in multiple sizes.

 - Blends well with your natural skin contours.
 So it is not overly obvious that you’re using these products.
-However this depends on what you’re wearing and wear the strips are placed.
+However, this depends on what you’re wearing and where the strips are placed, as well.

 - Easily accessible and readily available.

 - Duration: Needs to be worn 24 hours a day and can be visible under some forms of clothing.

 - Silicone strips are expensive in contrast to gels.